AppDaemon/appdaemon/DASHBOARD.md

 # Widget Development

 Widget Development is currently not supported in the Beta version of HADashboard.
 When the full release is available, there will be a fully developed Widget API and a description of how to add new widgets and contribute them back to the community.
-For nom although the widgets supplied are fully functional they are likely to change significantly in the future, and are not currently a good basis for widget development.
+For now, although the widgets supplied are fully functional, they are likely to change significantly in the future, and are not currently a good basis for widget development.